henryzord/ednel/README.md

 Install Weka version `3.9.3`
 Download it from Source Forge: https://sourceforge.net/projects/weka/files/weka-3-9/3.9.3/

-#### TODO add instructions from building code from command line

 ### Using

-After you have generated a .jar for the project, run it by invoking the following command:
+After you have generated a .jar for the project (I personally use [Intellij Idea](https://www.jetbrains.com/help/idea/compiling-applications.html#package_into_jar) for this), run it by invoking the following command:

 ```
 java -jar ednel.jar